apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

           = ∇L(Φ(θ,b)) · z
 ```

 But when we take the step, we can see the problem.
 The `proj_grad` is a scalar, the direction to travel in `z`.
-Let's look at the update vector fot taking a step.
+Let's look at the update vector for taking a step.
 ```
 grad_est  = proj_grad * z
 grad_est  = (∇L(Φ(θ,b)) · z) * z